-This program, implemented by Oxfam Australia and International Women’s Rights Action Watch Asia Pacific (IWRAW-AP), aims to strengthen women’s networks and build the capacity of Women’s Rights Organisations (WROs) to engage with ASEAN institutions and influence policy reforms to support women’s economic empowerment and leadership.
-It will concentrate efforts across Cambodia, Laos, Burma and Vietnam, as the most vulnerable subregion in ASEAN with the least developed civil society and WRO capacity.
+This program, implemented by Oxfam Australia and International Women's Rights Action Watch Asia Pacific (IWRAW-AP), strengthens women's networks and builds the capacity of Women's Rights Organisations (WROs) to engage with ASEAN institutions and influence policy reforms to support women's economic empowerment and leadership.
+It concentrates efforts across Cambodia, Laos, Burma and Vietnam, as the most vulnerable subregion in ASEAN with the least developed civil society and WRO capacity.

 Support to the Economic Research Institute for ASEAN and East Asia

 Australia's support to the Economic Research Institute for ASEAN and East Asia (ERIA) helps deliver capacity building activities for Cambodia, Laos, Myanmar and Vietnam including training and participation in ERIA research relevant to the ASEAN Economic Community and regional economic integration more broadly.
 The assistance will also support the work of ERIA's Policy Department where appropriate.

 Australia’s Mekong Water Resources Program